Khandoba: Worship

 Though Shiva is worshipped across Maharashtra in his original form, some Maharashtrian communities prefer to worship him in form of his avatars, Khandoba being the most popular.
 He is the most popular Kuladevata (family deity) in Maharashtra.
 One of the most widely worshipped gods of the Deccan plateau, Khandoba is considered as "the premier god of Sakama bhakti (wish-granting devotion) and one of the most powerful deities responsive to vows (navas)".
 He is worshipped by the vast majority of Marathi Hindu people from all strata of that society.
 He is the patron deity of warrior, farming, herding as well as some Brahmin (priest) castes, the hunters and gatherers of the hills and forests, merchants and kings.
-The cult of Khandoba in the Deccan principally consists of peasant classes Marathas and Kunabis, shepherd Dhangars, village guards and watchmen Ramoshis — a "Denotified tribe", the former "untouchable" Mahars and Mangs, fisher-folk Kolis, balutedar castes like gardeners (Mali) and tailors (Shimpi), though it also includes of a few Brahmins and even some Muslims.
+The devotees of Khandoba in the Deccan principally consists of Marathas (kshatriyas) and Kunabis, shepherd Dhangars, village guards and watchmen Ramoshis — a "Denotified tribe", the former "untouchable" Mahars and Mangs, fisher-folk Kolis, balutedar castes like gardeners (Mali) and tailors (Shimpi), though it also includes of a few Brahmins and even some Muslims.
 Although Brahmin presence is nominal in his sect, Deshastha Brahmins, as well as the Kokanastha Brahmins - in Nashik and Satara - do worship Khandoba, some imitating the Deshastha Brahmins.
 The Deshastha Brahmins, Chandraseniya Kayastha Prabhus, as well as the royal families like Gaikwads and Holkars worship Khandoba as their Kuladevata.
 He is also worshipped by Jains and Lingayats.
 He is viewed as a "king" of his followers.

 Rituals and modes of worship

 Khandoba is believed to be a kadak (fierce) deity, who causes troubles if not propitiated properly as per the family duties.
 Khandoba is worshipped with Turmeric (Bhandār), Bel fruit-leaves, onions and other vegetables.
 The deity is offered puran poli – a sweet or a simpler dish called bharit rodga of onion and brinjal.
-Mostly a vegetarian naivedya (offering of food) is offered to Khandoba in the temples, although he is regarded by his devotees as a non-vegetarian.
+A strict vegetarian naivedya (offering of food) is offered to Khandoba in the temples, although he is regarded by many devotees as a non-vegetarian.
 Goat flesh is also offered to the deity, although this is done outside the temple as meat is forbidden inside the temple.

 An important part of the Khandoba-sect is navas, a vow to perform service to the god in return for a boon of good harvest, male child, financial success etc. On fulfilment of the navas, Khandoba was offered children or some devotees would afflict pain by hook-swinging or fire-walking.
 This type of worship using navas is called Sakama Bhakti – worship done with an expectation of return and is considered "to be of a lower esteem".
-But the most faithful bhaktas (devotees) are considered to be greedy only for the company of their Lord, Khandoba is also called bhukela – hungry for such true bhaktas in Martanda Vijaya.
+But the most faithful bhaktas (devotees) are considered to be greedy only for the company of their Lord, Khandoba is also called bhukela – hungry for such true bhaktas in the Martanda Vijaya.